michelleconville/bakery-lane/README.md

 The *Bakery Lane* website is structured in a user friendly and easy to learn way.
 Upon arriving to the website, the user sees a navigation bar with the logo on the left-hand side and the navigation links to the right.
 The navigation bar and footer are located on all pages created.

 The website consists of four pages:
-*   The homepage has a hero image with a call-to-action button and two sections for types of cakes and flavours
+*   The homepage has a hero image with a call-to-action button and two sections for types of bakes and flavours
 *   An About Us page with a hero image, information about the bakery
 *   A gallery page with images highlighting the different kinds of cakes the bakery sells
 *   A Contact Us page with a contact form